Tunisia - Data Protection Overview

 The processing of personal data covers all automated as well as non-automated processing of personal data carried out by a natural or legal person.
-In particular, activities covered include obtaining, recording, storing, organising, altering, using, distributing, disseminating, destroying, or consulting the information.
+In particular, activities covered include obtaining, recording, storing, organizing, altering, using, distributing, disseminating, destroying, or consulting the information.

 The processing of personal data means any operation in relation to the use of such data, indexes, directories, data files, or their interconnection.

-However, the processing of personal data relating to offences, convictions, criminal prosecutions, sentencing and penalties, security measures, or previous criminal records is prohibited.
+However, the processing of personal data relating to offenses, convictions, criminal prosecutions, sentencing and penalties, security measures, or previous criminal records is prohibited.
 Additionally, the processing of personal data that reveals, directly or indirectly, racial or genetic origins, religious, political, or philosophical beliefs, trade union membership, or health is also prohibited.